adaszko/complgen/README.md

  * Printing of undefined variables as a gentle warning.

- * `<name> ::= expression;` defines a new production that can be referred to from other productions via `<name>` syntax.
-Referring to a production recursively won't be supported as that would take us outside of regular languages.

  * Produce [railroad diagrams](https://github.com/lukaslueg/railroad) to ease grammar development.

  * Automatic completion of standard objects, e.g. <FILE>, <PATH>, etc.